vishaltorgal/reactjs-interview-questions/README.md

 <br>

-## 9. **What are Uncontrolled components (forms)?**
+## 9. **What are Uncontrolled components (forms) (useRef)?**

-An Uncontrolled Component is a form input where the DOM handles the state, not React.
+An Uncontrolled Component is a form element where the DOM maintains the input value, and React accesses it using refs.

 ```jsx
 import React, { useRef } from "react";